-During the 2009 legislative session, the legislature passed and the governor signed a bill, ESHB 2075, which imposes a tax on digital products and services.
+During the 2009 legislative session, the Washington legislature passed and the governor signed a bill, ESHB 2075, which imposes a tax on digital products and services.
 The law took effect on July 26, 2009.
 Fortunately, the law contains a provision which provides an exemption that applies to libraries.
-The exemption is for "digital products or remote access software that will be made available free of charge for the use or enjoyment of others."
+The exemption was for "digital products or remote access software that will be made available free of charge for the use or enjoyment of others."

 The Washington Department of Revenue (DOR) has provided a written response confirming that libraries qualify for this exemption.
 The purchaser must provide the seller with an exemption certificate, which is available from the DOR web site.

 Another bill, SHB 2620, was passed during the 2010 legislative session.
 This bill provides clarifying language for the original legislation.
 The effective date of the revised law was 7/1/2010.

 What constitutes a digital product or service that is covered by this law?
 According to the DOR's web-site:

 A digital product is described as follows:

 - It is transferred electronically.
 (See section 201(8) of the digital products bill)

 - Digital goods (movies and music, etc.)

 - Digital automated services (services that have been automated)